serapheles/CSB340_CPUScheduler/Report.md

 | P6 |      |     |    |          |     |    |             |     |    |      |     |    |      |     |    |      |     |    |
 | P7 |      |     |    |          |     |    |             |     |    |      |     |    |      |     |    |      |     |    |
 | P8 |      |     |    |          |     |    |             |     |    |      |     |    |      |     |    |      |     |    |

+#Discussion
+Discussion should be spent comparing algorithm performance and deciding on the best solution to implement.
+Why its the best solution and why not should also be discussed.